-We have audited the accompanying financial statements of the governmental activities and each major fund of the County Line Drainage District (the "District") as of and for the fiscal year ended September 30, 2023 and related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the Table of Contents.
+We have audited the accompanying financial statements of the governmental activities and the major fund of the County Line Drainage District (the "District") as of and for the fiscal year ended September 30, 2024 and related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and each major fund of the County Line Drainage District as of September 30, 2023 and the respective changes in financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and each major fund of the County Line Drainage District as of September 30, 2024 and the respective changes in financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.